Ask a Question

 Riding: 4 - 5 hours

 After breakfast at the hotel, you will be driven to meet the horses just outside Gjirokaster.
-You are allocated your partner for the week and set off on your first day of riding towards the village of Karjan which has been populated since the early Medieval period.
+You are allocated your partner for the week and set off on your first day of riding towards the village of Karjan which has been populated since the early medieval period.
 Along the journey, you will pass through a rural environment of traditional farming, small houses and gardens and cultivated land.
 You will cross hilly landscapes, valleys, small streams and some cliffs.
 The path passes the Drino river or "Tree of Life" river which is the most important water basin in the area with many ancient pagan stories.
 You will also pass the ruins of the Santa Triada castle which was reconstructed during 1809-1810 by Ali Pasha as an important strategic point along caravan routes.
 The castle ruins were later used as a military base during socialist times.
-A picnic lunch is taken near the village of Shen Toder.
+You will enjoy lunch in the village of Shen Toder.

-You will reach the village of Karjan in the afternoon, which was once a rural stop for the caravans.
-You may wish to visit the church and old bridge before dinner at a local family house - perhaps assist your hosts in picking fresh produce from their garden!
+You will reach the village of Karjan in the afternoon, after a ride of 1.5 hours, this was once a rural stop for the caravans.
+You may wish to visit the church and old bridge before dinner at a local family house - perhaps assist your hosts in picking fresh produce from their garden.
+Dinner will be accompanied by raki and wine offering a true taste of the region.
 You will spend the night in their family home.

 Day 3